Phileosopher/commonplace/money-2_debt.md

 3. Make a significant payment with every windfall (e.g., a pay raise or bonus).
 4. If you know your payment will be late, call the creditor before the due date to get some forgiveness from late fees.

+- Ask your lender for an amortization chart, then pay the principal amount mid-month on top of your normal payment.

 Debt collectors are unscrupulous:

 - The collector's job isn't to be your friend or help you out of your situation.